airCoder2/5-stage-pipelined-risc-v/README.md

 **Alhamdulillah**

-This repo implements a software pipelined risc-v processor.
-Doesn't handle any type of hazards.
+This repo implements a pipelined risc-v processor.
 # 5-stage-pipelined-risc-v